0xadada/0xadada.github.io/_drafts/2018-05-01-against-facebook.md

 Newspapers, cable news, and social media platforms are trying to turn us all into media addicts.
 These businesses rely on persuading us to consume more and more (keyword: “increase engagement”) in order to curate an “interest in current affairs” (e.g. New York Times) or to “build meaningful and connected relationships with our community” (e.g. Facebook.)

-The reality of the media, however, is driven by a simple business rules: Sell what sells best: clickbait, memes, curated lifestyles, celebrity gossip, salacious headlines, and freak events.
+The reality of the media, however, is driven by a simple business rule: Sell what sells best, whether it’s clickbait, memes, curated lifestyles, celebrity gossip, salacious headlines, and freak events.
 The media tends to focus on the rare incidents that have no actual influence on our daily lives, and the goal of these platforms is to keep us addicted.
 Facebooks’ 2017 Annual Report makes it clear:

 > The increase in the ads delivered was driven by an increase in users and their engagement and an increase in the number and frequency of ads displayed on News Feed, partially offset by increasing user engagement with video content and other product changes.
 (Facebook, 2017).

 We think we’re immune to the persuasiveness of advertising, but remember, advertising is a $600 billion dollar industry that is the financial basis of the tech sector.
 The massive profits these companies have built have been done so on the backs of advertising campaigns.

-Facebooks’ (Google, etc) real agenda is to display and sell ads— not to help people “build meaningful and connected relationships”.
-During testimony before congress, Senator Hatch asked Mark Zuckerberg “How do you sustain a business model in which people don’t pay for your service?” his response was as straightforward as it could’ve been: “Senator, we run ads”.
+Facebooks’ (and Google’s, etc) real agenda is to display and sell ads— not to help people “build meaningful and connected relationships”.
+At no point was this more clear than during Mark Zuckerberg’s testimony before congress.
+When Senator Hatch asked him “How do you sustain a business model in which people don’t pay for your service?” his response was as straightforward as it could’ve been: “Senator, we run ads”.
 (Oddshot Compilations, 2018).

 “Building Relationships” is the rationale used in order to serve the advertisements, but the advertisements themselves are the real content of these platforms.
 The business arrangement of the platform is a simple one: ads are the content, the advertisers are the clients, the user doing microwork tasks are the workers, and _we are the product_.

-We are building relationships to the platform, not to each other.
+As a result, we end up building relationships to the platform—not to each other.

 Through the investment of our attention, we allow the commodities and ideologies of the platform to bombard our unconscious and subtly shape our behavior.
 The process of "exchanging time for image, provides the counterflow to the moving image and as advertising revenues would indicate, is itself productive of value."
 (Beller 2006, p.79)

 > "Facebook’s nearly one billion users have become the largest unpaid workforce in history" (Laney, 2012).

-The intended effect the media wishes to create is media-driven neuroticism, that is, a love of change for its own sake, neomania, a love of new things.
+The intended effect the media wishes to create is media-driven neuroticism—a love of change for its own sake, or neomania, a love of new things.
 Ultimately, neomania together with the media has a negative effect on our moods, which isn’t surprising considering most of what makes the daily news is negative.
-The effect leaves us feeling powerless, that the world is falling apart.
-Social media allows us to witness the (seemingly) beautiful lives of celebrities, and the romantic and exciting lives of our friends and family.
-This often drives the compulsion to compare our own lives with those of the people we see on social media.
-This creates feelings of inadequacy, loneliness, and jealousy.
+This leaves us feeling powerless, like the world is falling apart.
+So we turn to social media to witness the (seemingly) beautiful lives of celebrities, and the romantic and exciting lives of our friends and family.
+But this ends up driving the compulsion to compare our own lives with those of the people we see on social media, creating feelings of inadequacy, loneliness, and jealousy.
 These feelings are misguided however, since the lives we see in the media and social platforms are a tightly edited and curated spectacle of people presenting an _image of how they want to appear, not of how they actually are._

 ## Practical Defense Against Unpaid Microwork